grinnell-cs/csc151-images/_eboards/eboard07-2.md

   Interweb.
 (Hopefully not with ChatGPT.)
 * Let's see where (of course, they cited it).
 * Nope.
+* **Please cite!**
 * **In general, I'd prefer that you not go far beyond what we've learned in class.**

 Example three: Strange file uploaded

+* Be careful to upload the right file.

 About Wednesday's Quizzes
 -------------------------

 There are many goals and processes for decomposition.
 Not only are we breaking a big problem into smaller parts, we are also trying to avoid repeating ourselves.

 In many cases, I saw that you did some decomposition well, but left some repeated code.
-My inititial inclination was to mark all of those as "Redo".
+My initial inclination was to mark all of those as "Redo".
 After some reflection, I decided that talking about it in class would suffice.
 If there's more than one case of repetition, you have a redo.
 If there's only one, you have an S.